 Last time we did a few basic operations with SQLite in Raspberry Pi.
-We learned how to set up SQLite3, create the first database file and fill with data.
-Using SQL commands, we were able to select data and print in the terminal screen.
-But eventually, you will face more complex queries or will need to store data automatically so other routines could read it.
+We learned how to set up SQLite3, create the first database file and fill it with data.
+Using SQL commands, we were able to select data and print it on the terminal screen.
+But eventually, you will face more complex queries or store data automatically so other routines could read it.
 For instance, you will build a simple project that would read data from the digital temperature sensor.
 One of the great ways of storing data into a database is to use a python script.
 Anyway, you are probably going to use it for GPIO operations.
 So let us learn how to store simple data to SQLite database using python.

 Computer users today are so attached to graphical interfaces.
 Sometimes it seems that people help computers to do the tasks.
 Can you imagine how many mouse clicks are required to do something simple?
 This is visible when the task is cyclic like “find, sort, delete.”
 Sometimes you find yourself just clicking the mouse and not seeing the result.
 What you would do half a day clicking the mouse can be performed with the single command line.
 The question is how to be that smart and feel like a fish in the water in front of the command prompt, shell, or bash – call it however you want.
 It is a system program that accepts typed commands from used and performs tasks.
 If you look deeper at almost any program with the graphical interface, you will see that it is only a nice skin that hides the same commands that run when the user clicks buttons.
-None graphical interface can cower all features of shell commands.
+No graphical interface can cower all features of shell commands.
 So if you start dealing with Linux, then start being a friend to the terminal.
 Historically Unix computers even didn’t have a graphical interface, so all tasks were performed from the terminal screen.
 This is…